findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 *Automatic Email Credential Chat Bot*

 It's been rewarding to notice how well chatting and using verifiable credentials fit together.
-As a end-user you don't face annoying context switches but everything happens in the same logical conversation.
+As an end-user you don't face annoying context switches but everything happens in the same logical conversation.

 ## Future Features